 Integrity / Man in the Middle

 Currently there is no message protection when using the OpenC2 syntax.
-When a message is received by an OpenC2 target, it should ask two questions: whether I trust the sender (another target or orchestrator) and whether it created this message.
+When a message is received by an OpenC2 actuator, it should ask two questions: whether I trust the sender (another actuator or orchestrator) and whether it created this message.
 Assuming that the sender trust has been established one way or another, the target has to be assured that the message it is looking at was indeed issued by the server, and not altered along the way

 Confidentiality

-Often times, it is not sufficient to ensure the integrity of an OpenC2 message; in many cases it is also desirable that nobody can see the message data that is passed around and/or stored locally.
-It may apply to the entire message being processed, or only to certain parts of it.
-In either case, some type of encryption is required to conceal the content.
-Normally, symmetric encryption algorithms are used to encrypt bulk data, since it is significantly faster than the asymmetric ones.
-Asymmetric encryption is then applied to protect the symmetric session keys, which, in many implementations, are valid for one communication only and are subsequently discarded.
+Confidentiality protections may apply to the entire message being processed, or only to certain parts of it.

 Applying encryption requires conducting an extensive setup work, since the communicating parties now have to be aware of which keys they can trust, deal with certificate and key validation, and know which keys should be used for communication.